joelnewcomer/eurokera/wp-content/plugins/video-popup/readme.txt

 [Live Demos](https://wp-plugins.in/VP-Live-Demos)

-Unlock all the features of Video Popup, get it at a low price, and pay only once!
+Unlock all the features, get it at a low price, and pay only once!
 [Get it now](https://wp-plugins.in/Get-VP-Premium-Extension)

 [Support and Contact](https://wp-plugins.in/VP-Support-and-Contact)

 == Frequently Asked Questions ==

-### FAQ Video Popup
+### FAQ

 * [Explanation of Use](https://wp-plugins.in/VideoPopUp-Usage)
-* Unlock all the features of Video Popup, get it at a low price, and pay only once!
-[Get it now](https://wp-plugins.in/Get-VP-Premium-Extension)
+* Get the Premium Extension at a low price and Unlock all the features.
+Get it now, pay only once!
+[Get it](https://wp-plugins.in/Get-VP-Premium-Extension)
 * [Support and Contact](https://wp-plugins.in/VP-Support-and-Contact)

 == Changelog ==

+= 1.0.8 =

+1. Removing the download button for MP4 Video.
+2. allow="autoplay" added for autoplay in Google Chrome (Autoplay currently works in Google Chrome browser, but maybe sometimes it will not work).

+All of the above is supported for both Video Popup Builder and On Page Load feature.
+There are no new options, and all of the above will be applied automatically.

 = 1.0.7 =